gospodinp/torei-rpg/rules.md

 ### The Antipodes

 The farther you get from the space elevator on Torei, the more rural and relaxed the pace of life becomes.
-That isn't to say that life is easy out in the farming ringdoms, but the contrast is striking.
+That isn't to say that life is easy out in the farming ringdoms, but there is a dramatic contrast with the dense urban core.

 ### The Badlands

 Most of the surface of the planet between the equatorial band and the poles is a harsh wasteland.
 The terraforming project struggles to claim this area, bit by bit, for human settlement.

 ### The Ziggurats

+At Torei's two poles stand vast black artificial mountains built by the AIs that fashioned Torei.
+The polar Ziggurats, Dahom to the North and Mazos to the South, house the that isolates elements from the planet's mantle to generate a breathable atmosphere.

+Humans live within these enormous hives, and the unluckiest of them are placed inside sensory control suits called *isolation laminates* to become the Emissaries of the AIs.
+Equatorial Toreans often refer to these Emissaries as "dæmons".

 # Character Creation